-- Federal Pell Grant: Applicants who meet all requirements will receive a Federal Pell Grant based on need and number of units in which they are enrolled.
-Maximum Pell Grant is \$5,815 for the academic year. - Federal Supplemental Educational Opportunity Grant (SEOG): Students who are eligible for additional assistance may be offered an SEOG if eligible for the Pell Grant.
-Funds are awarded based on priority and need. - Dream Act: Allows AB540 student to receive State Financial Aid; such as Cal Grant, Board of Governors Fee Waiver, and some scholarships.
+- Federal Pell Grant: Students who meet all requirements will receive a Federal Pell Grant based on need and number of units in which they are enrolled.
+Maximum Pell Grant is \$5,920 for the academic year. - Federal Supplemental Educational Opportunity Grant (SEOG): Students who are eligible for additional assistance may be offered an SEOG if eligible for the Pell Grant.
+Funds are awarded based on priority and need. - Dream Act: Allows AB540 student to receive State Financial Aid; such as Cal Grant, California Promise Grant (BOG FW), and some scholarships.
 Cal grant and scholarships require additional documents. - Cal Grants: Cal Grant recipients must be California residents and eligible AB 540 students.
 The Cal Grant application is separate from the FAFSA.
 To apply, the FAFSA and Cal Grant GPA Verification Form must be postmarked by March 2nd or September 2nd.
 The Cal Grant is an entitlement or competitive Grant and not all applicants receive funds.
 For more information, see www.csac.ca.gov. - Scholarships are funds provided by various donors.
 The MPC Scholarship Booklet is released in February.
 Check the MPC Student Financial Services website for outside scholarship information. - Federal Direct Loans are low interest loans for students and parents to help pay for the cost of a student's education.
 The lender is the U.S. Department of Education rather than a bank or other financial institution.
-Please see Federal Direct Loan link at www.mpc.edu/financialaid for further details. - Federal Work-Study is On- or off-campus jobs (financed primarily with federal funds) are awarded to students with financial need.
+Please see Federal Direct Loan link on your "My Financial Aid Portal" for further details. - Federal Work-Study is on or off-campus jobs (financed primarily with federal funds) are awarded to students with financial need.
 Special consideration is given to students who apply by the priority deadline date.
 The average student's Federal Work-Study allocation produces an income of approximately \$2000 for the academic year.
 A student is allowed to work 20 hours per week.

-• Board of Governor's Fee Waiver (BOG) is a state-funded award available to California residents and eligible AB540 students attending a California Community College.
-This waiver is applicable from the summer to spring semester and ONLY applies to enrollment fees.
-Note that the BOG Fee Waiver is not a cash award, does not cover other educational expenses, and needs to be completed prior to the semester ending.
+California College Promise Grant (CCPG) (formerly known as Board of Governor's Fee Waiver BOG) is a state-funded award available to California residents and eligible AB540 students attending a California Community College.
+This waiver is applicable from the summer to spring semester and ONLY applies to enrollment fee.
+Note that the CCPG is not a cash award, does not cover other educational expenses, and needs to be completed prior to the semester ending.